 jasper_create_global_ref/3).
 When the global reference is no

-longer needed, it should be delete using
+longer needed, it should be deleted using

 For a more in-depth discussion of global and local references, consult the JNI Documentation.